rashadism/openchoreo/samples/component-with-addons/README.md

 ## Resources

+- **component-with-addons.yaml**: Contains all resources needed for this example:
-- **componenttypedefinition.yaml**: Defines a simple deployment component type with configurable replicas and resources
+  - ComponentTypeDefinition: Defines a simple deployment component type with configurable replicas and resources
-- **addon.yaml**: Defines a PVC addon that creates a PersistentVolumeClaim and mounts it to the deployment
+  - Addon: Defines a PVC addon that creates a PersistentVolumeClaim and mounts it to the deployment
+  - Workload: The workload spec (normally created by the build process)
-- **component.yaml**: A component instance using the simple-deployment type with the PVC addon
+  - Component: A component instance using the simple-deployment type with the PVC addon
-- **workload.yaml**: The workload spec (normally created by the build process)
-- **envsettings.yaml**: Environment-specific settings that override default values for the development environment
+  - ComponentDeployment: Environment-specific settings that override default values for the development environment

 ## Key Features